hapax/hapax.github.io/assets/mindjam.md

 </span>

 In a sense, who we are *is* our fate.
-This does not prevent our choices from being meaningful; rather, the point of eternal recurrence as I understand it is that it makes it makes them all the more meaningful.
+This does not prevent our choices from being meaningful, and in fact, makes them all the more meaningful.
+This is the whole point of eternal recurrence!
 You will be constituted by this particular set of self-creative acts, and no others, forever.

+An apparently connected problem is free will.

 #### Brainjamor